Moonstroke/cyano/README.md

  - And finally, if the cell is dead and has exactly 3 alive neighbors, it is born on the next generation (**reproduction**)

-The original rules were chosen by Conway for their particularly interesting behavior; he discovered the existence of patterns that do not evolve (*still lifes*), repeat over time (*oscillators*) and even patterns that move through the grid! (*spaceships*) Here are some famous examples:
+The original rule was chosen by Conway for their particularly interesting behavior; he discovered the existence of patterns that do not evolve (*still lifes*), repeat over time (*oscillators*) and even patterns that move through the grid! (*spaceships*) Here are some famous examples: